csxmli2016/ASFFNet/README.md

 <img src="./Imgs/ASFFNet.png">

-## Code will be public available after the sponsor's approval.
+## ~~Code will be public available after the sponsor's approval.~~
+## We finally decide to release the code of ASFFNet.
+It is totally re-implemented with 512*512 images.
+Please refer to [ASFFNet512](https://github.com/csxmli2016/ASFFNet512) for more details.

 # Citation